WellFiredDevelopment/dotCommandDocumentation/sphinx/source/about/faq.rst

 ------------------------------------------

 We tried to provide a nice set of out of the box functionality, but we're definitely open to adding more!
-If there's some missing commands you would to see in .Command, feel free to create an issue on our `YouTrack <https://wellfired.myjetbrains.com/youtrack/issues/DCOM>`_ page, or join and contact us through our keybase team wellfiredltd.technicalsupport.
+If there's some missing commands you would like to see in .Command, feel free to create an issue on our `YouTrack <https://wellfired.myjetbrains.com/youtrack/issues/DCOM>`_ page, or join and contact us through our keybase team wellfiredltd.technicalsupport.